-If you’re feeling overwhelmed by debt, you may be able to find relief through a consumer bankruptcy filing.
+If you’re overwhelmed by debt, a consumer bankruptcy filing may offer you relief.
 Learn more by speaking with an Ohio bankruptcy attorney.

 Introduction to Bankruptcy

 Do you have questions about Bankruptcy?
-Watch the following video to hear from our attorney, Adrienne M Hines:
+Watch the our video to hear from Ohio bankruptcy attorney, Adrienne M Hines:

-Bankruptcy is a program created by federal law that allows you to eliminate certain kinds of debt or create a payment plan to repay your debts over time.
+Bankruptcy brings up some pretty negative images, and there is a lot of inaccurate information out there.
+But bankruptcy is a program created by federal law that allows you to eliminate certain kinds of debt or create a payment plan to repay your debts over time.
 Bankruptcy also offers you legal protection while you go through the process of discharging or reorganizing your debts.

 Good people can have their lives disrupted by illness, divorce, disability, or unemployment.
 We understand that for a lot of families, once you fall behind it can be seemingly impossible to catch up.
 Bankruptcy law exists to help people who became overwhelmed by debt to have some breathing room and get their lives back in order.

-At Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
+At Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA, we have years of experiencing handling countless bankruptcy cases with sensitivity and compassion.
-It’s our job to advocate for you and help you get back onto stable financial ground.
+After you initial consultation, we will explain you options, start the paperwork, represent you in any meetings of your creditors, and resolve your bankruptcy case from start to finish.
+It’s our job to advocate for you and help you get back onto stable ground.
 Call us at (419) 871-9015 for a free consultation today.

 The two types of bankruptcy filings available for consumers are: